ChauDinh/CS50-React/README.md

 We using this package in React development cause most web browsers don't fully support JSX.
 So we need to translate our codes into vanilla javascript code so that they can understand, Babel is the tool for that action.

-Here are three script for React, ReactDOM and Babel that we'll later
+Here are three script for React, ReactDOM and Babel that we'll use later

 ```
 <script src="https://unpkg.com/react@16/umd/react.development.js" crossorigin></script>